frdedynamics/hvl_robotics_website/_pages/shared_pages/ur-related-pages/ur2-features-and-safety.md

 **The program flow is the following**

-1. Pick ball from 1. dispenser
+1.Pick ball from 1. dispenser

   > * if ball not detected, halt

-2. Place it in 2. dispenser
+2.Place it in 2. dispenser

-3. Repeat step 1-2 4 times
+3.Repeat step 1-2 4 times

-4. Pick balls from 2. dispenser
+4.Pick balls from 2. dispenser

   > * if ball not detected, halt

-5. Place balls in 1. dispenser
+5.Place balls in 1. dispenser

-6. Repeat step 4-5 4 times
+6.Repeat step 4-5 4 times

-7. Loop for ever
+7.Loop for ever
 {% endcapture %}

 <div class="notice">{{ notice-2 | markdownify }}</div>